Skip to main content

 This exercise is something I learned during my time working in K–12 education advocacy.
 We had about 300 schools on our membership list and compared our school connection checklist at monthly meetings.
 At first I thought this task was daunting and disconnected from my daily work.
 But I did it, and boy did it pay off.
 I watched our membership weather a pandemic together with grace, trust and confidence—all because of the connection we had invested in.

-With each check mark in my little yellow notebook, I know I’m doing my part in answering the call for connection—and helping strengthen a movement built on collaboration.”
+With each check mark in my little yellow notebook, I know I’m doing my part in answering the call for connection.

 -Grace Noyola, Communications Director